pkusys/Halfmoon-bench/README.md

 The experiment workflow may fail due to EC2 or DynamoDB provisioning errors.
 These errors are transient and can be usually fixed by re-running the experiment.
 The following workarounds might also be useful.

 - The `scripts/exp_helper` may fail to start the EC2 instances with an error message saying "spot instance request not fulfilled after xxx seconds".
 Please wait a few minutes and retry.
 Also consider changing the AVAILABILITY_ZONE variable in `scripts/exp_helper` to another area (1a, 1b, or 1c).
-If there is an `machines.json` file in the directory (the one containing `config.json`), please run `scripts/exp_helper` with sub-command `stop-machines` to terminate the existing instances, and finally delete the `machines.json`.
-If there is no such file, please contact us to remove the orphaned instances.
+By default our scripts would skip the experiment if the error happens.
+Note that other instances may have successfully started.
+Please contact us to remove these orphaned instances.

 - After EC2 instances are up, the experiments may still fail because some instances becomes unreachable from the controller machine.
-Please follow the previous step to terminate the instances and retry.
+If there is an `machines.json` file in the directory (the one containing `config.json`), please run `scripts/exp_helper` with sub-command `stop-machines` to terminate the existing instances.
+Before retrying, please manually delete the result of this run in `results`.

 - Our experiments provision and populate DynamoDB tables.
 During this process, there could be an error message saying something like "resource not found".
-Please re-run the associated experiments.
+This should only affect a single execution of `run_once.sh`.
+Please wait till the current script finishes and re-run the affected experiments.
+Like in the previous case, please manually delete the results of the affected experiments.
+Our scripts will skip an experiment if its corresponding foler exists in `results`.

 Please contact us if any of these errors persists or if there is an unidentified issue.